Your complete guide to the Dubai dress code for both women and men, all year round.

 What To Wear to Business Meetings in Dubai

-If you’re mixing pleasure with business in Dubai, know that people are always dressed well in business settings.
+If you’re mixing pleasure with business in Dubai and wondering how to dress in Dubai, know that people are always dressed well in business settings.
 Men may wear suits and blazers with formal shoes and women may wear formal dresses, suits, formal tops, and shirts with pencil skirts and trousers.

 What to Wear to the Dubai Opera